jhpyle/docassemble/_docs/initial.md

-By default, the menu in the corner provides logged-in users with the ability to edit their "Profile" and the ability to go to "My Interviews," which is a list of interview sessions that have been started.
-If you want to disable these links, you can use the `hide standard menu` directive:
+By default, the menu in the corner provides logged-in users with the ability to edit their "Profile" and the ability to go to "My Interviews," which is a list of interview sessions they have started.
+If you want to disable these links, you can use the `hide standard menu` specifier:

 {% highlight yaml %}
 features: